schlatterbeck/pymininec/README.rst

 another line number you want to stop at.

-In the file ``debug-basic.txt`` you can find my notes on how to debug mininec using the python debugger with pcbasic.
+In the file ``debug-basic.txt`` you can find my notes on how to debug mininec using the python debugger with pcbasic_ and Yabasi_.
 This is more or less a random cut&paste buffer.

 The `original basic source code`_ used to be at the `unofficial NEC archive`_ by PA3KJ or from the `Mininec github project`_ by the same